 Magnetic Force - Definition, Formula, Magnetic Force on a Current-Carrying Conductor, FAQs

 The magnetic force is an outcome of the electromagnetic force.
 This magnetic force is caused by the movement of charged particles.
 The magnetic force is a force that is produced by magnetic field interactions.
-Let us learn about magnetic power by answering questions such as what is magnetic force and understanding magnetic force definition with magnetic force formula and some magnetic force examples.
+In this article, we will discuss what is magnetic force, the magnetic force formula, features of interaction between electric field and magnetic field, right hand thumb rule, Coulomb's law for magnetic force, magnetic force on a current-carrying conductor class 12, magnetic force examples, and moving charges and magnetism formulas.

 Magnetic Force - Definition, Formula, Magnetic Force on a Current-Carrying Conductor, FAQs